LaravelDaily/Booking-Com-Simulation-Laravel/course/15-ratings.md

 The result in Postman won't fit on the screen but trust me, it works.

-As a proof, here's the automated test for this, added into the PropertySearchTest.
+As proof, here's the automated test for this, added to the PropertySearchTest.

 **tests/Feature/PropertySearchTest.php**:
 ```php